Aedes aegypti: Infection with Wolbachia

 In 2016 research into the use of a bacterium called Wolbachia as a method of biocontrol was published showing that invasion of Ae. aegypti by the endosymbiotic bacteria allows mosquitos to be resistant to certain arboviruses such as dengue fever and Zika virus strains currently circulating.
 In 2017 Alphabet, Inc. started the Debug Project to infect males of this species with Wolbachia bacteria, interrupting the reproductive cycle of these animals.

 Fungus infection

 Fungal species Erynia conica (from the family Entomophthoraceae) infects (and kills) two types of mosquitos: Aedes aegypti and Culex restuans.
-Studies on the fungus have been carried out on its potiential use as a biological control of the mosquitos.
+Studies on the fungus have been carried out on its potential use as a biological control of the mosquitos.

 Taxonomy

 The species was first named (as Culex aegypti) in 1757 by Fredric Hasselquist in his treatise Iter Palaestinum.
 Hasselquist was provided with the names and descriptions by his mentor, Carl Linnaeus.
 This work was later translated into German and published in 1762 as Reise nach Palästina.